ray-project/ray/doc/source/data/batch_inference.rst

     In this tutorial you'll learn what batch inference is, why you might want to use Ray for it, and how to use Ray effectively for this task.
-    If you are familiar with the basics of inference tasks, you can jump straight into the code of our :ref:`quickstart section <batch_inference_quickstart>` or our :ref:`advanced guide<batch_inference_advanced_pytorch_example>`.
+    If you are familiar with the basics of inference tasks, jump straight to the code of our :ref:`quickstart section <batch_inference_quickstart>` or our :ref:`advanced guide<batch_inference_advanced_pytorch_example>`.